vjrossi/tdash6/blueprint.md

 *   **Framework:** Uses Tailwind CSS for a clean, modern, and beautiful dark-mode design.
 *   **Aesthetics:** UI components are polished with icons, balanced layouts, and clear typography.

-## Current Plan: Implement Environment Variable Logging

-*   **Objective:** Add console logging to `sungrow-config.ts` to display the values of environment variables as they are read by the application.
-*   **Status:** Completed
-*   **Steps:**
-    1. Updated `lib/sungrow-config.ts` to log the values of all Sungrow-related environment variables.
-    2. Updated `blueprint.md` to reflect the new logging strategy.
-    3. Build and push the changes for redeployment.